-A statement shall not be declared to have passed D.Pharm exam unless he/she secures at least 40% in each subject separately in theory and practical exam & secures 50% Marks in over all aggregate of the exam.
-However they have declared to have passed the subject (&) in which they secure more than 50 marks.
+A statement shall not be declared to have passed D.Pharm exam unless he/she secures at least 40% in each subject separately in theory and practical exam.
+However they have declared to have passed the subject (&) in which they secure more than 40 marks.